manosanaggh/Compilers/README.md

 # Compilers
-Compilation examples with GCC and LLVM
+Compilation examples with GCC and Clang (LLVM).

+Directories containg "simple" in their name refer to "non optimized" code (-O0).